taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - 97 Things Every Programmer Should Know: Collective Wisdom from the Experts by Kevlin Henney
 - A Brief History of Hackerdom by Raymond.
 Eric S. Raymond
 - The Productive Programmer by Neal Ford

-Tech Leader

-- **The Manager's Path: A Guide for Tech Leaders Navigating Growth and Change** by Camille Fournier
-- **Extreme Ownership: How U.S. Navy SEALs Lead and Win** by Jocko Willink, Leif Babin
-- A Elegant Puzzle: System of Engineering Management by Will Larson
-- Accelerate: Building and Scaling High-Performance Technology Organizations by Nicole Forsgern
-- Start with Why: How Great Leaders Inspire Everyone to Take Action by Simon Sinek

-Open Source Organization

-- Working in Public: The Making and Maintenance of Open Source Software by Nadia Eghbal

 For Interview